meltface-80/Roon-Random-Albums-Extension/README.md

-# Random Albums — a Roon extension
+# Random Albums
+A Roon extension

 A web UI that shows a screenful of random albums from your Roon library, with **Play Now**, **Add to Queue**, **Play Next**, **Shuffle**, and **Start Radio**